iiNomad23/FHV_ProgrammingConecpts/README.md

 ### Exercises
 Basic concepts of C and C++
 ### ftp_client
-A project implementing an FTP client in C++
+Final project implementing an FTP client in C++